 Questions Details Where has this been answered What Do We Plan To Achieve?
 Once we know the condition of our waters and the causes of their problems we have to set sustainable goals, or objectives; this means deciding what standards we need our waters to achieve, in balance with what uses and special interests we need them to support.
-WFD Objectives & Exemptions Background Document (ROI) WFD Objectives Background Document (NI) Draft River Basin Management Plan What Actions Must We Take?
+WFD Objectives & Exemptions Background Document Draft River Basin Management Plan What Actions Must We Take?
 The Water Framework Directive stipulates some basic measures we have to take to manage our waters.
 We have identified actions under these basic measures, setting out existing and new plans and programmes to ensure full and effective implementation.
-Programme of Measures Background Documents POMS study output reports (ROI only) Draft River Basin Management Plan What Will Basic Measures Achieve?
+Programme of Measures Background Documents POMS study output reports Draft River Basin Management Plan What Will Basic Measures Achieve?
 We need to identify how far the basic measures will take us towards achieving our objectives.
 We have assessed how effective these measures will be and identified cases where extra effort may be needed to improve or protect our waters.
-WFD Objectives & Exemptions Background Document (ROI) WFD Objectives Background Document (NI) Draft River Basin Management Plan What Further Actions Can We Take?
+WFD Objectives & Exemptions Background Document Draft River Basin Management Plan What Further Actions Can We Take?
 We need to identify additional actions that can go further than the basic measures to deal with any remaining problems in targeted waters.
 Alternative actions have to be tested to select ones that are practical, feasible and of significant benefit.
-Programme of Measures Background Document POMS study output reports (ROI only) Economic Baseline and Guidance Background Documents Draft River Basin Management Plan What Will Additional Measures Achieve?
+Programme of Measures Background Document POMS study output reports Economic Baseline and Guidance Background Documents Draft River Basin Management Plan What Will Additional Measures Achieve?
 Again we need to review how far the basic plus the additional measures will take us towards achieving our objectives.
 In some cases, even after considering every possible action, we may not be able to restore waters and objectives must be refined.
-WFD Objectives & Exemptions Background Document (ROI) WFD Objectives Background Document (NI) Artificial and Heavily Modified Water Bodies Background Documents Draft River Basin Management Plan Our Objectives in the Neagh Bann District We have set out the particular waters in the Neagh Bann District where we have proposed alternative objectives.
+WFD Objectives & Exemptions Background Document Artificial and Heavily Modified Water Bodies Background Documents Draft River Basin Management Plan Our Objectives in the Neagh Bann District We have set out the particular waters in the North Western District where we have proposed alternative objectives.
 The timescales for achieving improvements in our waters are also demonstrated.
-Draft River Basin Management Plan Electronic Reporting Tool (ROI)/ WFD Interactive Web Map (NI)
+Draft River Basin Management Plan Electronic Reporting Tool

-Questions Details Where has this been answered Our Plan For The Neagh Bann District The outcome of this planning process is an action programme for the Neagh Bann District to achieve these improvements.
+Questions Details Where has this been answered Our Plan For The Neagh Bann District The outcome of this planning process is an action programme for the North Western District to achieve these improvements.
 We have proposed a detailed action plan setting out what, where and when actions are needed and who will do them.
-Draft River Basin Management Plan Electronic Reporting Tool (ROI)/WFD Interactive Web Map (NI)
+Draft River Basin Management Plan Electronic Reporting Tool

-Further information on the supporting documents and WFD interactive web map is available on the NIEA website (www.ni-environment.gov.uk/wfd) for Northern Ireland, and the supporting documents and the electronic reporting tool on www.wfdireland.ie for Ireland.
+Further information on the supporting documents and WFD electronic reporting tool is available on www.wfdireland.ie.